CM Tooltip (CMTG) - Getting Started - Use Case - Creating Glossary in Multiple Non-English Languages

 This is needed when dealing with Asian languages such as Japanese, which does not have a space between words, or in cases where you are looking into highlighting part of the word.

-To set this feature you need to visit Admin Dashboard → CM Tooltip → Settings → General Settings and then scroll down to the Term Highlighting section.
+To set this feature you need to visit Admin Dashboard → CM Tooltip Glossary → Settings → General Settings and then scroll down to the Term Highlighting section.

 Uncheck the option: “Highlight only space separated terms”.